elizabeth-poggie/elizabeth-poggie/_content/notes/01-rubric.md

 - The code crashes on edge cases and does not provide effective error handling

+# Timely Submission

+Ensures punctual submissions.

+## Considerations:

+- Demonstrates awareness of when to seek guidance on tasks, allowing ample time before the deadline.
+- Communicates any personal circumstances preventing timely submission.
+- Successfully prioritizes tasks, allocating appropriate time to major components versus minor details.
+- Avoids scope creep to adhere to deadlines; while creativity is valued, it should not impede timely submission.

+## Anti-pattern:

+- Repeatedly misses deadlines
+- Fails to proactively communicate obstacles

 # Creativity Bonus

 The code takes an innovative and original approach.
 Creativity in software development can manifest in various ways, such as unique interface designs, unconventional problem-solving approaches, innovative algorithms, or novel functionalities that enhance user experience or efficiency.